SuperOfficeDocs/superoffice-docs/user-guide/en/admin/import-web/import-web.md

 In the **Import** screen, you can import companies, contacts and products into SuperOffice.
 You can import both new companies/contacts and existing companies/contacts with updated data.

+> [!NOTE]
-**Note**: For every import, a selection will be created in SuperOffice CRM.
+> For every import, a selection will be created in SuperOffice CRM.
 This allows you to further process the imported companies/contacts, or to delete them.

 The Import function supports imports from the following sources: